180D-FW-2021/Team1/README.md

 IMUpi.py: this file, and others in the `gesture` directory, are adapted from http://github.com/ozzmaker/BerryIMU.git.

 mainPi.py: this file, and others in the `comms` directory, are adapted from lab 3.
+Configuring LIRC adapted from https://www.hackster.io/austin-stanton/creating-a-raspberry-pi-universal-remote-with-lirc-2fd581

 pose.py: this file, and others in the `pose_detection_code` directory, are adapted from lab 1 as well as various online sources, which are further referenced in the README of the `pose_detection_code` directory.
 Also adapted from https://bleedai.com/, specifically https://bleedai.com/introduction-to-pose-detection-2/ and https://bleedai.com/introduction-to-pose-detection-and-basic-pose-classification/